robert song: where it all started

 “We want our chefs to say, ‘I made this and I stand behind it’.
 It’s a craft.
 We want them to make this connection with the guests.
 Ultimately, we want them to be proud of every single dish they prepare.”
 (Robert Song)

-It’s been ten years since Maru opened, and there is still work to be done.
+It’s been twelve years since Maru opened, and there is still work to be done.
 We want to continue to cultivate a culture where our employees truly want to work, to empower our teams to be the best version of themselves, and to create unique dining experiences, one dish at a time.